Why not search above to find libraries in your area to borrow your books? Ask them what activities they have on this winter!

 How to sign up to your local library

-Joining your library service is free, and once you are a library member you are welcome to use any library in the authority.
-The library will make it really easy for you to get a card so that you can borrow books.
+Joining your library service is free, and once you are a library member you are welcome to use any library in your local authority.
 You don’t need a card to read books, meet friends, study or join in free activities in the library.

-You need a library card to take books, films and music out of the library.
-To get a library card you need to join the library.
-If you join online, you will get your card when you first visit a library.
+You do need a library card to take books, films and music out of the library.
+To get a card, you need to join the library:

 - If you already have a library card, you don’t need to sign up again – just visit your local library’s website and check out the free resources they have available.
 The same library card you use to borrow books in person will give you online access.